How Much Do Nurses Make?

 Mental health nurses holding graduate degrees enjoy greater earning and employment opportunities and many are promoted to nurse executive positions.

 Annual salaries for public health nurses are greatly influenced by work experience, education level, employer and employment location.
 As of November 2017, public health nurses earn between $41,069 and $83,309 per year, according to Payscale.

 Registered Nurse (RN)

 In addition, annual salaries for RNs are affected by job responsibilities, employment location, work experience, and demand.
 In certain areas, salaries are affected by work availability as well.

 School nurses employed in large cities typically earn higher annual salaries than those employed in rural or suburban areas.
 For example, school nurses employed in Boston earn average annual salaries of $88,024.

-Annual compensation and salary level is greatly influenced by education level, experience, location and employer.
+Annual compensation and salary level for staff nurses is greatly influenced by education level, experience, location, and employer.